 It is the responsibility of drivers, cyclists and pedestrians to understand and follow the rules of the road.

 If drivers and cyclists do not yield to pedestrians at a crossover, they may face a fine in the range of $150 to $500.
 Drivers may also face three demerit points.

 The town's first pedestrian crossover was implemented in January 2017 at Navy Street and Church Street (Type B).
 The recently completed Pedestrian Safety Program has recommended over 170 pedestrian crossover locations throughout the town that will be implemented over the next 10-15 years.

 New crossovers being implemented in winter/spring 2018 are:

 More crossovers will be introduced in late 2018 at:

-Drivers and cyclist must stop and yield the whole width of a roadway at pedestrian crossovers as well as at school crossings, and other locations where there is a crossing guard.
+Drivers and cyclists must stop and yield the whole width of a roadway at pedestrian crossovers as well as at school crossings, and other locations where there is a crossing guard.

 These new rules do not apply to pedestrian crosswalks at intersections with stop signs or traffic signals, unless a school crossing guard is present.

 The new law responds to recommendations related to pedestrian safety in the 2012 Chief Coroner’s Report on Pedestrian Deaths.
 Numerous requests were also made from municipalities and safety organizations.
 The new law is intended to protect the most vulnerable road users: school children, pedestrians and school crossing guards.